THE APRIL TOM-TOM

 Art: We will be making the American flag, and passports to show what countries we have visited.
 Dinosaur sponge painting, dinosaur skeletons and dinosaur necklaces.

-House Area: Working on learning our phone numbers and home address.
+House Area: Continue working on learning our phone numbers and home address.
 We will be making apple pie for USA, dino oatmeal and tar cups, as well as Matzah.

 Language Arts: Reading books about the different countries we are learning about.
 Book on Dinosaurs such as; “Danny the Dinosaur;”

 ‘The First Dinosaur;” “Fossil Detective;” and “If the Dinosaur came Back.”
-Continuation on our character books with “The Old lady.”
+Continuation on our character books.

 Science: Science experiments relating to April showers and homemade rain.
 Making Fossils, a volcano and watch it erupt.